 How does x11vnc do it?
 Rather brute-forcedly: it continuously polls the

-X11 framebuffer for changes using XShmGetImage().
+X11 framebuffer for changes using XShmGetImage()

 When changes are discovered, it instructs

-libvncserver which rectangular regions of the framebuffer
+which rectangular regions of the framebuffer

-have changed, and libvncserver compresses the changes and
+have changed, and libvncserver

 sends them off to any connected VNC viewers.
 A number of applications